Connor Norby: Miami Marlins

 On July 30, 2024, the Orioles traded Norby and Kyle Stowers to the Miami Marlins in exchange for pitcher Trevor Rogers.
 He made 36 appearances for Miami down the stretch, batting .247/.315/.445 with seven home runs, 17 RBI, and three stolen bases.

 On July 17, 2025, Norby underwent surgery to repair a fractured hamate bone in his left hand; he was subsequently ruled out for 6-to-8 weeks.
 Norby returned to action on August 29, and finished the year with a .251/.300/.389 batting line, eight home runs, 34 RBI, and eight stolen bases across 88 appearances.

+Colorado Rockies

+On August 3, 2026, the Marlins traded Norby and Aiden May to the Colorado Rockies in exchange for Victor Vodnik.

 Personal life

-Norby's brother, Ethan, plays baseball for the East Carolina Pirates.
+Norby's brother, Ethan, played baseball for the East Carolina Pirates.
+He was drafted in the fourth round of the 2026 MLB draft, pick number 122 overall, to the Cincinnati Reds.